duguyue100/useless/README.md

 # useless
 There are too many useful things in the world.
+This repository is for the useless things.